uva-cs/ugrads.cs/content/pages/capstone_emails.md

 **Abstracts:** The next step is for you to write an abstract.
 This is a summary of your project, and you can start with what you wrote in the original Google form submission, which I've also put in the Posted Feedback tool for your reference.
 I put guidelines to abstract writing below.
 You can submit them [here](https://docs.google.com/forms/d/e/1FAIpQLSdYyG4SisoqyeBUs3_gTKsjBEK0LUY3bk9V7YzuXVjWzihuWA/viewform), and they are due by Monday -- please only submit one PER GROUP.

-Next week you will have to submit your abstracts to another Google form, and I will have that info ready by Monday.

 Best,
 -Aaron Bloomfield